Tommy La Stella Player Props: Mariners vs. Rockies

 Tommy La Stella At The Plate

-- La Stella has gotten a hit once in six games this season, but has had no games with more than one.
+- Once in seven games this season, La Stella got a hit, but he had just one in that game.

-- In six games played this year, he has not hit a home run.
+- In seven games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.